OKBM Afrikantov

 OKBM Afrikantov (full name: OAO I. I. Afrikantov OKB Mechanical Engineering, Опытное конструкторское бюро машиностроения им. И. И. Африкантова) is a nuclear engineering company located in Nizhny Novgorod, Russia.
 It is a subsidiary of Rosatom.
-The company is named after Igor Afrikantov.

-The company is best known as the main designer for the Soviet Union's and Russia's flagship nuclear propulsion projects, including reactors for nuclear submarines, nuclear-powered icebreakers, and the floating nuclear power plant project.
+The company is named after Igor Afrikantov, and is best known as the main designer for the Soviet Union's and Russia's flagship nuclear propulsion projects, including reactors for nuclear submarines, nuclear-powered icebreakers, and the floating nuclear power plant project.
 It also designs fast breeder reactors.

+Nearly 4,000 people work for OKBM, including more than 1,600 design engineers, production engineers and test engineers.
+The company's employees include one Academician of the Russian Academy of Science, 20 Doctors of Engineering Science and 92 Candidates of Engineering Science.
+Throughout the years in action, OKBM has made a great contribution to the development of the Russian nuclear industry, the energy sector and the fleet.

 History

+The company was founded in 1945, by the decree of the Council of People's Commissars of the USSR dated December 27, 1945, a Special Design Bureau (OKB) was established on the basis of the Nizhny Novgorod Machine-building Plant to create equipment for the nuclear industry.

+In 1960, the OKB was awarded the highest state award, the Order of Lenin, for its participation in the creation of the power plant of the first nuclear icebreaker: Lenin.

+In 1985, the OKB was awarded the Order of the October Revolution for its significant contribution to the development of nuclear technology.

-The company was founded in 1945.
-In 1998, it was named after its former chief designer and director I. I. Afrikantov.
+In 1998 the enterprise was named after its former chief designer and director I. I. Afrikantov.

+In 2004, by a decree of the Government of the Russian Federation, OKBM was granted the status of a Federal Scientific and Production Center.

+In 2008, the open joint-stock company “Experimental Design Bureau of Mechanical Engineering named after I. I. Afrikantov” was registered.
+The company was created as a result of the transformation of the federal state's unitary enterprise “Experimental Design Bureau of Mechanical Engineering named after I. I. Afrikantov” and became its legal successor.

+In 2014, the company changed its name to a joint-stock company, as JSC Afrikantov OKBM.

 Products

 The company is a developer of the nuclear reactors.
 It has designed and assembled KLT-40S reactors for the first Russian floating nuclear power station Akademik Lomonosov.
 It also developed the RITM-200 design pressurized water reactor which is used for LK-60 model nuclear-powered icebreaker.

-OKBM Afrikantov participated in the construction of China Experimental Fast Reactor.
+OKBM Afrikantov also participated in the construction of China Experimental Fast Reactor.